Convict Cichlid Care – A Complete Guide

 Just keep in mind, as the number of fish increase so does the risk of fights.
 That’s why it’s probably wise for beginners to limit their convict cichlids to one or two.

-Also, it’s usually not a good idea to put two male convict cichlids together as this will likely result in displays of aggression.
+Also, it’s not a good idea to put two male convict cichlids together as this will likely result in displays of aggression.

 And for those with more than two convict cichlids, it’s best to maintain a ratio of 3 females to one male.